5 Ways to Increase The Value Of Your Startup Before You Sell

-You’ve built your startup from the ground up, but when it’s time to sell, you realize buyers aren’t valuing it as highly as you expected.
-Maybe your revenue is strong, but your profit margins are thin.
-Maybe your biggest customer makes up too much of your income.
-Or maybe potential buyers are hesitant because the business still depends too much on you.
+You’ve built your startup from the ground up, but when it’s time to sell, you may discover buyers aren’t valuing it as highly as you expected.
+Maybe your revenue looks strong, but your margins are too thin.
+Perhaps you earn too much of your income from a single customer.
+Or maybe potential buyers are hesitant because the business still depends heavily on you.

-Here’s exactly what you need to do before selling to get the best deal possible.
+Here’s exactly what to focus on before you sell so you get the best deal possible.

 1. Increase Recurring Revenue